Hear Abe's story

 After hearing Abe’s story for about 50 minutes, Steve will host a Q&A with the audience.
 Ideally, participants will do about 15 minutes of preparation before Steve arrives.
 After hearing Abe’s story, it’s important for audience members to take time to reflect about what they learned, and Steve is happy to facilitate a follow-up conversation to help students process the experience.

-A visit typically costs $500 to compensate Steve for the time he has invested in learning about Abe’s story and crafting a presentation that connects with audiences on a deep level (see testimonials).
-That said, Steve is committed to sharing Abe’s story as widely as possible, and if that cost is too much for your group/organization, Steve will work with you.
+Steve has invested four years in learning about Abe’s story, conducting research about the Holocaust, and crafting a presentation that connects with audiences on a deep level (see testimonials).
+Steve is committed to sharing Abe’s story as widely as possible, and he will work with you to bring Abe’s story to your group at a price that works for your organization’s budget.

 Steve is a master teacher, and makes sure to connect with his audience.
-While he is not a survivor, Steve had a personal connection with Abe and has spent the past two years leanirng about Abe’s story and the Holocaust.
+Steve had a personal connection with Abe and brings his audience along on a remarkable trip that Abe took with high school students in Steve’s class who visited the US Holocaust Memorial Museum in April of 2019.
+Abe had never been to the museum before, and at age 90, he made the courageous decision to go onto the cattle car at the museum where he narrated his liberation from a similar cattle car in April 1945.
+Steve has spent the past four years researching Abe’s story and the Holocaust.
 Abe spoke without notes or pictures, and captivated audiences of all ages.
-Steve has curated more than a dozen powerful moments from Abe’s speeches and from personal interviews Steve conducted with Abe at his house to make a presentation that brings Abe’s story to life.
-You will see Abe narrate pictures of his hometown of Bialobrzegi, Poland, where Abe lived from 1928 to 1942; maps showing where Abe went from 1939 to 1945 when he was a slave laborer in Nazi Germany; and pictures of Abe and his family once he settled in Connecticut and moved to California in 1975.
-There are also documents such as a prisoner list from Vaihingen (a camp in Germany) that shows Abe’s name, as well as Abe’s name on the ship manifest that brought him to the US in 1947.
+Steve has curated more than a dozen powerful moments from Abe’s speeches, from personal interviews with Abe, and from family members and others who knew Abe well.
+In addition, Steve adds artifacts, maps and pictures to bring Abe’s story to life.
+You will see Abe narrate pictures he took of his family’s one-room home in Bialobrzegi, Poland, where Abe lived from 1928 to 1942 (he went back in 1991 to visit); explore maps showing Abe’s journey from 1939 to 1945 when he was forced to work in three slave laborer camps (one in Poland; two in Germany); and view pictures of the family Abe built after he moved to the US in 1947.

 In the words of Peter Warren, a veteran teacher who heard Steve tell Abe’s story to his students at The Park School in Baltimore, MD,